-NAME ::PGY LEVEL:
+NAME : PGY LEVEL:

-PROC GRAM:
+PROG RAM:

-PROC GRAM DIRECTOR:
+PROG RAM DIRECTOR:

-I am considering the following moonlighting activity (please describe location and ipated activity):
+1. activit

-2. I wish to perform this activity at:
+I wish to perform this activity at:

-3. .
-The proposed moonlighting schedule is as follows:
+3. The proposed moonlighting schedule is as follows:

 4. Backup at site:

-On-si te?
-Phone?Who provides?
+e?
+Phone?
+Who provides?

-5. wher The chairman/division chief/medical director in the department/division/hospital/ facility e I wish to moonlight is:
+5. to mo The chairman/division chief/medical director in the department/division/hospital/ facility wher onlight is: re I wish